decant09/bokeh/README.md

 - I used and modified some of the code from the Python Django Tutorial by Corey Schafer on [YouTube](https://www.youtube.com/watch?v=UmljXZIypDc).
 ### Resources
 - The default profile placeholder image is from [Pixabay](https://pixabay.com/vectors/blank-profile-picture-mystery-man-973460/).
+- Images uploaded for posts are from [Pexels](https://www.pexels.com/)
 - To understand using get_absolute_url() and reverse() function I referred to [Stephen Nganaga's](https://ngangasn.com/what-is-get_absolute_url-in-django/?expand_article=1) article and [LearnDjango](https://learndjango.com/tutorials/django-best-practices-models).
 - To get images in Bootstrap's card to be the same height/width I referred to [Stack Overflow](https://stackoverflow.com/questions/37287153/how-to-get-images-in-bootstraps-card-to-be-the-same-height-width).
 - To force Bootstrap responsive image to be a square I referred to